TAHIR0110/ThereForYou/README.md

 - Empathetic Support: In moments of distress, sadness, or depression, the AI psychologist offers empathetic support and practical advice to encourage users towards positive steps forward.

 ### Part 2: Suicide Prevention Model
 - Choking Detection: We have developed an API powered by advanced machine learning models that can detect signs of choking in users.
-Upon detection, it immediately sends alerts with location data of the victim to nearby users and authorities, including police officers, ensuring prompt assistance in critical situations.
+Upon detection, it immediately sends alerts with the location data of the victim to nearby users and authorities, including police officers, ensuring prompt assistance in critical situations.
 - Reward System: Users who assist individuals in choking incidents are rewarded with HealthTokens, redeemable at hospitals.
 This incentivizes community involvement in assisting those in need.

 ### Part 3: Voice-Activated Safety Alert System